 Training in any sized arena with 90˚ corners is a good start; you have something to work with!
 Access to a true 20×60 or 20×40 meter dressage arena allows you the time and space to practice getting that huge horse into that tiny corner.
 Get used to riding from a straight line into the corners, back to a straight line.
 Use the corners to set up lateral work, and rebalance your horse.
 Find out what’s difficult for your horse and work on that.
 It will improve your riding in more areas than just the corners.

 Who chose these letters and why?
-That’s a discussion for another day.
+Read more about the meaning behind dressage letters here.
 You just need to be familiar with what and where they are.
 Don’t forget about the center line letters and the quarter lines!

 When you regularly ride in an arena with letters, their location becomes second nature.
 On show day, don’t rely on your reader if you choose to have one.
 Practice your test from memory to gain confidence in where you’re going so you can focus on the quality and accuracy of the movements; you’re reader becomes more of a reassurance if you suddenly go blank.
 Riding through a mistake and moving past it for the rest of the test is a skill in its own, so give yourself some real self-care and learn your test before hand.